Create CRM Analytics Apps

 - Select Create a brand new app and click Continue.
 After the compatibility check runs, click Looks good, next.

 - Click Looks good, next to open the wizard’s first page.

 - Take a short trip through the wizard by clicking Looks good, next (or Back, if you want) on the next few screens.
 When you get to the screen where you can name your app, close it by clicking the X in the upper right corner.
 Don’t create another app just yet.

 - Read through the questions before you answer any of them.
 It’s helpful to slow down and get a good idea of what information you need to provide.
-Look at the menus containing possible answers and the explanations, too.
+Look at the menus containing possible answers and explanations, too.
 The wizard lets you move forward and backward through the questions.

 - When in doubt, go with the defaults.
 Since apps are intended to deliver value right away, the preselected answers to wizard questions should result in a useful app.
 With some apps, all the questions don’t have preselected answers.
-In those cases, Tableau CRM reminds you to make a selection.
+In those cases, CRM Analytics reminds you to make a selection.